pubkey/rxdb/docs-src/docs/rx-storage-opfs.md

 });
 ```

-## Using the storage to also create a RxDatabase inside of the worker
+## Setting `usesRxDatabaseInWorker` when a RxDatabase is also used inside of the worker

 When you use the OPFS inside of a worker, it will internally use strings to represent operation results.
 This has the benefit that transfering strings from the worker to the main thread, is way faster compared to complex json objects.
 The `getRxStorageWorker()` will automatically decode these strings on the main thread so that the data can be used by the RxDatabase.